lukejenner6/MSc_ResearchProject/README.md

 ![](www/results22.png)

-It is suggested these results are better explained by methodological limitations in the measurement of decision-making as the Stockfish software may have erronously not 'banked' a points reduction until the other player had capitalised on that move.
+It is suggested these results are better explained by methodological limitations in the measurement of decision-making as the Stockfish software may have erronously not 'banked' a points reduction after a player's mistake until their opponent capitalises on the mistake.
 Therefore, future research should instead focus on the variance of Stockfish evaluation scores within a given game whereby high fluctuations would suggest a higher degree of mistakes were made from the two players in that game.